-The Proponents believe that the Plan has been structured so that it will satisfy these requirements as to any rejecting Class of Claims or Interests, and can therefore be confirmed, if necessary, even if not accepted by all voting Classes of Claims or Interests.
-The Proponents reserve the right to request confirmation of the Plan under the "cramdown" provisions of section 1129 of the Bankruptcy Code.
+The Proponent believes that the Plan satisfies these requirements as to any rejecting Class of Claims or Interests, and can therefore be confirmed, if necessary, even if not accepted by all voting Classes of Claims or Interests.
+The Proponent reserves the right to request confirmation of the Plan under the "cramdown" provisions of section 1129 of the Bankruptcy Code.